MortarJS/Mortar-JS/examples/playground/README.md

-## Mortar.js Admin Panel Skeleton
+## Mortar.js Playground
 1. `npm install`
-2. `cp src/config/base-config.example.js src/config/base-config.js` and edit
+2. `npm run serve` to run dev server
-3. `npm run serve` to run dev server
+3. Any changes made in the parent MortarJS directory will be automatically reflected here!